MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-gp-configure-companies.md

 The Business Central cloud migration tools for Dynamics GP include the **GP Company Migration Configuration** page.
 This page allows you to make global settings for all companies selected to migrate with the ability to update at a company level if necessary.
 For more information about the data that can be migrated, see [Dynamics GP data migrated to Business Central online](migrate-dynamics-gp.md).

-You complete this task after you set up cloud migration and before you replicate data.
+Complete this task after you set up cloud migration and before you replicate data.

 [!INCLUDE [migrate-e2e-process](../developer/includes/migrate-e2e-process-gp.md)]